krlex/docker-mailserver-compose/README.md

 ## Add other domains

-You can host emails of differnet domains on this server.
+You can host emails of different domains on this server.
 You are required to generate new SSL certs and DKIM key as well as add DNS records to the new domain to get it to work.

-**NOTE:** be sure to set at least the A and MX records for the new domain before you start adding the new domain account.
+**NOTE:** Be sure to set at least the A and MX records for the new domain before you start adding the new domain account.
+When connecting with an email client be sure to use the root domain of the server as the host, not the domain you just added.

 ``` sh
 # Obtain cert for specific domain (CHANGE: mail.example.com)